Gonorrhoea

 Investigations

 A definitive diagnosis of gonorrhoea is established by detecting N. gonorrhoeae in a clinical specimen by culture or by NAAT.
-Culture swabs are recommended whenever possible so that antimicrobial susceptibilities can be obtained.
-Serious resistance to gonorrhoea is emerging with few treatment options in the future being available, and antimicrobial surveillance is a vital public health measure.

 • Detecting Gram-negative intracellular diplococci in a urethral smear is a reliable indicator of gonorrhoea, but the absence of diplococci does not exclude the diagnosis.
 For these reasons, always collect samples for culture and NAAT.